 Once both genes are identified, the framework reliably predicts leadership style, learning and working conditions, relational friction, burnout vectors, and the conditions under which performance degrades despite competence.
 It is design-diagnostic and impact-validated — where psychometrics remain descriptive and self-reported.

 Since 1985, John B. Samuel has been passionately researching what makes a person tick — driven to investigate the specific innate strengths and unique capabilities that nature embedded in each individual.
-His consulting practice was primarily focused on Executive Search and Selection, Management Audits, and Team Bonding for corporate organizations, non-profits, and family-owned businesses.

-He currently serves as President and Principal Researcher at Talent Research Foundation (USA) and Research Director at Talent Research Institute (Singapore).
-He works in close partnership with his wife, Ruth Samuel, a professional psychologist whose complementary strengths form an integral part of every diagnostic engagement.
-Together, they bring a deeply integrated and empirically grounded approach to understanding human productivity and potential.
+He works in close partnership with his wife, Ruth M Samuel, a professional psychologist whose complementary strengths are an integral part of every diagnostic engagement.
+Together, they bring a deeply integrated, empirically grounded, evidence-based approach to understanding human productivity and potential.

-His life’s passion is to help individuals move from their “sweat spot to their sweet spot” — discovering the precise environment in which they naturally thrive, contribute, and flourish.
+His life's passion is to help individuals move from their "sweat spot" to their "sweet spot" — discovering the precise environment in which they naturally thrive, contribute, and flourish.

-1985 · One-on-one
+1985 · One on one

-10,000+ across 31 countries
+10,000+ Diagnostic Interviews across 31 Countries

-Inductive · Longitudinal · Cross-cultural
+Inductive · Empirical · Cross-cultural · Longitudinal

 Equipping CEOs with deep insight into their natural leadership design — to optimize decision-making, talent deployment, team dynamics, and long-term organizational effectiveness.